TNamdarian/NamaStay/README.md

 Users visit this website to:
 * Search for a reputable retreat experience.
-* Read about each retreat and chose their favourite one(s).
+* Read about each retreat and choose their favourite one(s).
-* Reach the event organiser easily and get in touch easily.
+* Reach the event organiser and get in touch easily.
 * Find the contact information effortlessly by filling up a form to make enquiries, register their retreats or just connect.

+# UX
+Since the first Covid lockdown the mental health has become of one the most important aspects of our lives.
+In this project, I tried to promote the importance of yoga through socializing and benefits of retreats to boost wellbeing in general.
+Not being able to travel outside of the UK freely, I ensured I included enough retreat options locally and linked them to their original websites for the users to get further information.
+Each page links the user to the next page to direct them to what they need.